Learn About The Law

 (b) An increase in requirements shall become effective not less than one year from the date of the announcement.

-(5) If the state board uses an examination under Subsection (4) that is a literacy preparation assessment:
+(5) If the state board uses a required literacy preparation assessment under Subsection (4):

-(b) the license applicant is not eligible for a professional educator license described in Section 53E-6-201 until the license applicant successfully passes the literacy preparation assessment.
+(ii) the license applicant is not eligible for a professional educator license described in Section 53E-6-201 until the license applicant successfully passes the required literacy preparation assessment; and

 A free source of state and federal court opinions, state laws, and the United States Code.
 For more information about the legal concepts addressed by these cases and statutes, visit FindLaw’s Learn About the Law.